Home

 During the massive spread of technology, humans have generated huge amounts of data.
 An amount that they are unable to process and visualize.
 Data on our calls and movements, Internet behavior, shopping preferences, climate processes, and many other things.
 Businesses can benefit greatly from this data if it is processed correctly.

 This is what Data Science is all about.
 With the help of statistical methods, understanding of a particular domain, and engineering it's possible to find patterns in the data, to extract knowledge from it.
 But although it is called science, this activity is of purely practical interest — the practical applicability of the results is a must.
-Here, although it is necessary to understand and explain the phenomena, most important is the practical applicability of knowledge for business purposes that can be derived from the data.
-And yes, you don't need to be Ph.D. in math to understand that a shelf of chips needs to be placed closer to a shelf of beer to increase profits, but you need to prove that to the business.
+Here, although it is necessary to understand and explain the phenomena, the most important is the practical applicability of knowledge for business purposes that can be derived from the data.
+And yes, you don't need be Ph.D. in math to understand that a shelf of chips needs to be placed closer to a shelf of beer to increase profits, but you need to prove that to the business.

 Why is data science attracting so much interest?

 The main reason is the hidden efficiency contained in the data.
 Each company collects data.
-And its analysis gives companies the opportunity to make better products, attract more target customers, and retain them, improve business processes, and much more.
-All this gives an understanding of hidden processes, optimizations, preferences, personalization through tons of already accumulated data that lie idle.
-The approaches of Data Science allow us to draw objective conclusions from the available data, free from bias or prejudice(mostly) and make new discoveries from the found patterns.
+Its analysis gives companies the opportunity to make better products, attract more target customers, and retain them, improve business processes, and much more.
+All this gives an understanding of hidden processes, optimizations, preferences, and personalization through tons of already accumulated data that lie idle.
+The approaches of Data Science allow us to draw objective conclusions from the available data, free from bias or prejudice(mostly), and make new discoveries from the found patterns.
 But you should understand that data is not always useful and it doesn't matter how much of it you have.

 Both the term definition and the data science practice can vary from company to company.
-For one company the Data Science team is one BI analyst who plots charts in Excel and does some business reports, for another company it is an end-to-end development department from communication with the client, its data analytics, infrastructure to the construction of a production-ready system.
+For one company the Data Science team is one BI analyst who plots charts in Excel and does some business reports, for another company it is an end-to-end development department from communication with the client, its data analytics, and infrastructure to the construction of a production-ready system.
 But overall it is clear that data scientist has an understanding of a particular area, mathematical or statistical background has an understanding of how to work with data and understand where and how to look, and they usually do not have any development or engineering experience.
 With different tasks, they are helped by a data engineer or machine learning engineer (it all depends on the skillset).

 Machine Learning